zrmacc/RNOmni/README.md

 Data Formatting
 ---------------

 All matrices, including genotypes `G`, covariates `X`, and structure adjustments `S`, are expected in numeric format.
 Factors and interactions should be expanded in advance, e.g. using `model.matrix`.
 The outcome `y` is centered internally, so an intercept is **not** required.
-To better accommodate the setting where the number of loci exceeds the number of subjects, the rows of `G` should correspond to loci, and columns to subjects.
-Conversely, for the covariate `X` and structure `S` matrices, rows should correspond to subjects.
+All matrices are formatted with subjects as rows.

 Omnibus Test
 ============